 FRACS - Fellow of the Royal Australasian College of Surgeons

-FAOrthA - Fellow the the Australian Orthopaedic Association
+FAOrthA - Fellow of the Australian Orthopaedic Association

 Hand and Upper Limb Surgery at The Pulvertaft Hand Unit, Derby, England

 Hand and Upper Limb Surgery at the Queen Mary Hospital Hong Kong

 Dr Roberts specialises in hand and upper limb surgery.
 In 1982 he graduated with Honours from the University of Sydney.
 He is a Senior Clinical Lecturer and has given lectures and tutorials in Anatomy and Orthopaedics at the ANU Medical School since it commenced in 2004.

 After completing his advanced orthopaedic training in Sydney, he worked at The Royal North Shore, Hornsby, Camperdown Children's, Sydney Adventist and Rachel Foster Hospitals.
 After his fellowship exams in Orthopaedics he underwent further advanced training with fellowships in Hand and Upper limb surgery at The Pulvertaft Hand Unit, Derby, England, and following this at the Queen Mary Hospital Hong Kong.

 From 1994 till 2003 he has served as the Supervisor of Surgical training in Orthopaedics.

 He is a current member of the Royal Australian College of Surgeons, Australian Orthopaedic Association and the Australian Hand Surgery Society NSW Hand Surgery Association.

 He practices in both the public and private orthopaedics, and teaches Accredited Trainees at Canberra Hospital.

 Ursula Slane McCann PA is a new addition to Dr Roberts’ team, after the retirement of his long standing PA.
 Although relatively new to the practice, she is experienced in the field of Orthopaedic administration.
 She aims to provide a supportive, friendly and practical ear to patients on their journey through their treatment program and recovery.